 - Don't forget the finishing salt.
 While I do add salt and pepper to the top of the pie before baking, I love to finish with some Maldon salt crystals.
 It's a small touch that make a big difference in the finished dish.

-Tomato and Goat Cheese Pie with Biscuit Crust
+Get the Recipe: Tomato Cheese Pie with Biscuit Crust

 Ingredients